nion-software/nionswift/docs/introduction.rst

 Processing and Analysis
 =======================
-Processing data by adding line profiles to an image, running Python scripts, filtering data, etc. can give you deeper insight into your data.
+Yion Swift can automatically perform processing and analysis on data by running computations, running Python scripts, filtering data, and more.
+For example, you can do processing on part of an image by using a rectangle graphic to select a region of interest and then using the menu item [Processing > Filter > Sobel...].
 Use the :ref:`inspector panel` to adjust processing settings.
 Customizing processing allows for easier and more specific analysis of data.

 See :ref:`processing` for more information.

 Projects and File Management
 ============================
-Imported and gathered data items are stored as a project in the form of an index file on your computer.
-Projects can be transferred just like any other file and can be opened in other installations of Nion Swift provided the versions are compatible.
+Nion Swift organizes data items into projects.
+Projects are folders/directories on your computer which contain both an index file for tracking relationships between data items and the individual files for each data item.
+Projects can be archived, moved to other computers, and opened in other installations of Nion Swift.
+While you can store several project files on your computer, only one project can be open at a time.
+When a project is open, it is associated with the main project window.

 Import data into a project by dragging a data file into the workspace or by using the menu item [File > Import Data…].
 Export data by using the menu item [File > Export…].